So You Need To Sell Your House To A CASH INVESTOR..

 Seller: Sure, the address is ____________________ in ____________, North Carolina (or other city).
 It is a ____ (#) bedroom, _____ (#) bathroom house, with ________ (#) square feet.
 It is in _______________ condition….
 Then explain the situation with the house and what is bringing you to the point of contacting your buyer.

 You can expect that the buyer will ask several other questions relating to the house to better evaluate if the house will fit their buying parameters, including the price you are wanting to sell it for.
 When they are done, it is your turn to ask some questions.

-Questions to Ask an Investor:
+ESSENTIAL Questions to Ask a CASH Investor: